 Given their close association with floodplains, Crucifix Toads are vulnerable to the over-extraction of water, the destruction of habitat due to development, and prolonged droughts associated with climate change.

 Bush Heritage’s work

 Beyond Naree, we're working to protect toads, frogs and their habitat across Australia.
 The pandanus-lined wetlands of Reedy Creek in north Queensland provide habitat for an abundance of freshwater frogs.
 Ethabuka Reserve, in central Queensland, boasts a wetland system of national significance.
-Now that we’ve removed cattle from Ethabuka we’re working hard to control feral herbivores, like camels, which foul wetlands and waterholes.
+Now that we’ve removed cattle from Ethabuka we’re working hard to control feral herbivores, like camels, that foul wetlands and waterholes.